5/11/2026 - technology-and-innovation

 Facundo Famá

-• I use Japanese charting methods, validated within the technical analysis tradition and institutionally supported by the CMT Association, USA (designation recognized by FINRA and the SEC), to represent on-chain data.
-These are commonly represented in lines and not in formats that have historically been linked only to price.
-This is the first time that pure on-chain market indicators are represented in these formats (NUPL, Apparent Demand Growth, Realized Price UTXO, etc.).
-If you are interested in learning more about this topic, I invite you to explore the dashboard I built on CryptoQuant, which contains 31 reference links and different types of market analysis on BTC and ETH, combining price action, on-chain data, and derivatives.
+• I use Japanese charting methods (candles and Renko), with over 100 years of history and part of the body of knowledge of TA (designation recognized by FINRA and the SEC, U.S.) to represent on-chain indicators and analyze the supply, demand, and holders of Bitcoin and Ethereum.
+The goal is to use the same market data representation methods that are used to represent price in order to unify the analytical framework.
+If you're interested in learning more about this topic, I invite you to explore the technical dashboard I built on CryptoQuant, which contains 31 reference links, over 30 developed charts, and different types of market analysis on BTC and ETH, combining price action, on-chain data, and derivatives.

 https://cryptoquant.com/community/dashboard/69706233a662164c84864d2c

-I develop my own on-chain charts using Claude and the CryptoQuant database.
+I learned to develop my own charts with assistance from Claude and use the CryptoQuant database.

-• About this last point, you can also read the more concrete note in Spanish that I wrote on FinGurú.
+• On this latter point, you can also read the more concrete note in Spanish that I wrote on FinGurú.

-• On the other hand, I also perform market analysis of BTC and ETH using Anchored VWAPs and on-chain data in the same report.
+• On the other hand, I also conduct market analysis of BTC and ETH using Anchored VWAPs and on-chain data in the same report.

 TwitterLinkedin